-For Rising Seniors who plan to apply, or are considering applying, early to college under Early Action or Early Decision programs, June marks two major test dates for the SAT and the ACT.
+For rising seniors who plan to apply, or are considering applying, early to college under Early Action or Early Decision programs, June marks two major SAT and ACT test dates.
 Early Admission hopefuls should aim for June so they’ll get two cracks at the SAT or ACT before applications are due in early November.

 Let’s take a look at why a June test date is so important for students who need to submit their scores by November:

-SAT and ACT scores matter
+SAT and ACT Scores Matter

-If you’re interested in applying to competitive 4-year colleges and universities, then scoring well on the SAT or ACT is of paramount importance.
-According to the hundreds of thousands of students who have been admitted to 4-year colleges and reported their profiles on Cappex, standardized test scores are the single best predictor of admissions decisions, even more so than grades.
+If you’re interested in applying to competitive four-year colleges and universities, scoring well on the SAT or ACT is of paramount importance.
+According to the hundreds of thousands of students who have been admitted to four-year colleges and reported their profiles on Cappex, standardized test scores are the single best predictor of admissions decisions, even more so than grades.

-Testive coaches make one recommendation to their students time and time again: “Take the test again.”
+Testive Coaches make one recommendation to their students time and time again: “Take the test again.”
 There are several reasons for this.

 That means there's a 50% likelihood that your score under-reported your true ability.
 Even if you’re not planning to do any more prep, you should still consider taking the test again.

 This isn’t very surprising, is it?
 Taking the test is stressful and comes with a whole host of logistical surprises.
 You’re sitting in a foreign place, surrounded by strange people, in a weirdly uncomfortable chair, facing down a gladiator-style opponent in high-stakes conditions.

 Third, prep helps.
 When you take the test a second time, you have an opportunity to continue your prep and build on your experience.
 The only consistent limiting factor is the appetite of the student.
-A student who wants to do better, almost always can if they put in work.
+A student who wants to do better almost always can, if they put in work.

 If you wait to test until the fall of senior year and you are applying Early Action or Early Decision (and even if you aren’t), you only get one shot and, whatever the scoreboard says, that’s it.
 The only recourse at that point is to delay a year.

-While students are technically allowed to take the SAT or ACT more than once in the fall (there are, after all, test dates in October, November, and December) strategically, this is inadvisable.
-And, if you are applying under Early Action or Early Decision, it may actually be impossible.
+While students are technically allowed to take the SAT or ACT more than once in the fall (there are, after all, test dates in August, October, November, and December) strategically, this is inadvisable.
+And, if you are applying Early Action or Early Decision, it may actually be impossible.

 Since test dates are about a month apart, you aren’t likely to receive your test scores until right before you take the next test, if at all.
 And, since scores come out after the registration deadlines for the next test, you would need to register for your next test with only limited information about your performance on the last test.
 Back-to-back testing in the fall just isn’t optimal.

 There is a powerful human inclination to take a break after taking the SAT or ACT.
 The run-up to the test and the administration itself are so stressful that it’s simply inadvisable for most people to take one, and then turn around and take another one without a chance to rest or reflect in between.

-Early Action and Early Decision make the June test even more important
+Early Action and Early Decision Make the June Test Even More Important

-There's an ACT on the second Saturday of September and there is an SAT on the first Saturday of October.
+There's an ACT on the second Saturday of September and there's an SAT on the first Saturday of October.
 At the best of times, the SAT releases scores three weeks after the test date.
 That just leaves a few days if you are planning to apply Early Decision between score release and your application due date.